primer/view_components/docs/content/guides/primer_local_time.md

 <%= Primer::Beta::RelativeTtime(datetime: Time.now, prefix: "", threshold: "PT0S") %>
 ```

-The `RelativeTime` component defaults to the `iso8601` format, so there's no need to
+The `RelativeTime` component defaults to the `iso8601` format and does not need
-specify that format.
+to be specified directly.

 The `threshold` value is an [ISO-8601 "duration"](https://en.wikipedia.org/wiki/ISO_8601#Durations) that tells the `RelativeTime`
 component to display the absolute date/time, instead of relative time